Geothermal HVAC

 Ground Loop

-The Ground Loop is essential to the efficiency and durability of geothermal heating and cooling system.
-It is made up of pipes that can be drilled or trenched in the backyard to connect with your home’s heat pumps.
-The pipes are then filled with a water-based solution that circulates to absorb or disperse heat based on the requirements of your home.
-The temperature of the ground is constant between four and six feet below the surface level, making it a great energy source for geothermal systems.
+The Ground Loop is the key to a geothermal system’s efficiency and durability.
+It is made up of pipes that are placed in the backyard, and then connected to the heat pump in your home.
+The pipes are then filled with a solution containing water that circulates to absorb or disperse heat according to your home’s needs.
+The temperature of the ground is relatively constant between four and six feet below the surface level, making it an ideal energy source for geothermal systems.

 Vertical Loop